28 Jan 2007 • Updated 25 Mar 2022

 Your safety is very important to us.
 Please read the three options of automobile insurance protection which are offered during your reservation process.

 The Third Party Liability [aka Supplemental Liability Insurance (SLI)] is required coverage in Costa Rica, just as it is in Italy, Ireland, Mexico or New Zealand.
-If alternate coverage cannot be validated, acceptance of TPL will be a condition of rental.

 This waiver protects renters against liabilities resulting from injuries to bystanders and damages to third party property.